 Do you ever wonder about your cat’s breed?
-Is she as cuddly as a Ragdoll, or she’s as large as a Maine Coon?
+Is she as cuddly as a Ragdoll, or as large as a Maine Coon?
 Basepaws now enables you to discover the breed composition and ancestry of your beautiful Domestic Shorthair.
 To get you started on your discovery journey, here’s what you need to know about cat breeds.

 The Domestic history of cat breeds

 It turns out that most cat breeds are less than 100 years old – far from ancient royalty.
 Other than hybrids between house cats and wild cats, all cat breeds have domestic origins.
 Out of the hundreds of millions of cats on Earth, most of them do not have any purebred ancestors because “purebred cats” are a human invention.

 Cat breeds are created when humans take cats with specific traits and choose their breeding partners to create more cats with those same traits.
-Sometimes the chosen cats are representative of their local Domestic population, like the British Shorthair with its short, thick coat that is well adapted to the local climate.
+Sometimes the chosen cats are representative of their local domestic population, like the British Shorthair with its short, thick coat adapted to the local climate.
 Other times the founder cat has a spontaneous genetic mutation, like the hairless mutation in Sphynx or the tailless mutation of Manx.
 Breeds can also be created by crossing different breeds or even different feline species to create a hybrid.